 At full price, the Zinus Green Tea Memory Foam mattress (10 inches) starts from just $217.
 A queen will set you back $328, while a king costs $396.
 That places it firmly within the budget mattress category, where it's extremely competitively priced.
-It undercuts even its closest budget rival, the hybrid Allswell, by $50 ($375 for a queen).
+It undercuts even its closest budget rival, the hybrid Allswell mattress, by $50 ($375 for a queen).
 We think it's one of the very best mattresses on Amazon under $400.

 Here's the official pricing for all sizes of the 10-inch Zinus Green Tea mattress: